hack101/lesson5/README.md

 Notice how the network monitor clearly tells us where each request was made, the request method (or HTTP verb), and the status code of the response.
 You can click on each of those to get a more detailed description of them.

-Now, how did exactly did we make the get request?
-We typed in the url in the browser, and it seemed to have constructed the complicated GET request all by itself.
-Actually it seems to be doing a lot more than just one request - it's also figuring out there are different contents it needs to fetch from many different places, and it's creating about a 100 HTTP requests to get all that material.
-That's cool - but what do I do if I want to make a single HTTP request and see it's content?
-We'll use something called POSTMAN to do this.
-You can install it from here (https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).

 If you didn't attend the tutorial, I leave it to you as an exercise to explain why the requests are made in that particular order.

 But so far the requests are not really under your control - the browser automatically decides how to send these requests.
 Wouldn't it be cool if you could send a custom HTTP request and see the raw response?
 Enter Postman.